Z3rio/fivem-tstolua/README.md

 ## Contribution

-We gladly accept all contributions, contributing can be done via forking this repo and then creating an PR.
+We gladly accept all contributions, contributing can be done via forking this repo and then creating a PR.

 ## Setup

-To set this up, simply run `npm install` in the root of this repository, aswell as the `ui` folder.
+To set this up, simply run `npm install` in the root of this repository, as well as the `ui` folder.
 That will install all the node_modules for you.

 ### Production